22Aravind18/social_network/README.md

 cd social_network
 ```

-2. Create a virtual environment and activate it:
+2. Create a virtual environment and activate it(optional if using pycharm, because the virtual env will activated along with project creation):

 ```bash
 python -m venv env